Devanagari transliteration: Aspirated consonants

-Computer use as a drive for romanization
+Computer use as a drive for romanisation

-As English is widely used a professional and higher-education language in India, availability of Devanagari keyboards is dwarfed by English keyboards.
+As English is widely used as a professional and higher-education language in India, availability of Devanagari keyboards is dwarfed by English keyboards.
 Similarly, software and user interfaces released and promoted in India are in English, as is much of the computer education available there.
 Due to low awareness of Devanagari keyboard layouts, many Indian users type Hindi in the Roman script.

 Before Devanagari was added to Unicode, many workarounds were used to display Devanagari on the Internet, and many sites and services have continued using them despite widespread availability of Unicode fonts supporting Devanagari.
 Although there are several transliteration conventions on transliterating Hindi to Roman, most of these are reliant on diacritics.
 As most Indians are familiar with the Roman script through the English language (which traditionally does not use diacritics), these transliteration systems are much less widely known.
 Most such "Romanagari" is transliterated arbitrarily to imitate English spelling, and thus results in numerous inconsistencies.

 It is also detrimental to search engines, which do not classify Hindi text in the Roman script as Hindi.
 The same text may also not be classified as English.

 Regardless of the physical keyboard's layout, it is possible to install Unicode-based Hindi keyboard layouts on most modern operating systems.
 There are many online services available that transliterate text written in Roman to Devanagari accurately, using Hindi dictionaries for reference, such as Google transliteration or Microsoft Indic Language Input Tool.
-This solution is similar to Input method Editors, which are traditionally used to input text in languages that use complex characters such as Chinese, Japanese or Korean.
+This solution is similar to input method editors, which are traditionally used to input text in languages that use complex characters, most notably those that use logographies.